diptesshjaiin/Handling_Errors_in_Solidity/README.md

 In this project, we handle errors in Solidity.

-And we use require, revert and assert statements for it.
+And we do it with the help of require, revert and assert statements.